jonelo/jacksum-for-linux/README.md

 - A graphical desktop user interface

-- bash 3 or later
+- bash v3 or later, or zsh

 - At least one of the supported file browsers below

-- A complete Java Runtime Environment (JRE) or Java Developement Kit (JDK) with graphical libraries, version 11 or later.
+- A Java Runtime Environment (JRE) or Java Developement Kit (JDK) with graphical libraries, version 11 or later.
 Note: a headless OpenJDK is not suitable to run the HashGarten GUI.

-- jacksum-3.7.0.jar, HashGarten-0.14.0.jar and flatlaf-2.3.jar (all are part of the installation tarball)
+- jacksum-3.7.0.jar, HashGarten-0.14.0.jar and flatlaf-2.3.jar (all jars are part of the installation tarball)

 ### Supported File Browsers